mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 #### 46:44

-So Dogen says “do not think good or bad, right and wrong” because we have to regulate the mind, which is characterized by attachment to one of two extreme ideas.
+So Dogen says “do not think good or bad, right and wrong” because we have to regulate [the] mind, which is characterized by attachment to one of two extreme ideas.
 That is mind.
 That's why we shouldn't attach to good or bad, right and wrong, or neutral.
 That means the practice of [*egolessness*](glossary#egolessness); selflessness.

-If your mind really attaches to good or bad or neutral, immediately there are thoughts, views, or wishes.
+If your mind really attaches to good or bad, or neutral, immediately here are thoughts, views, wishes.
 And thoughts, views, wishes create the dualistic world.
 Some go this way, some go that way; always going back and forth.
 And sometimes, [stopping].
-[But] even though you can stop for a while, you cannot stop always.
-So you start to move, to the right, to the left again.
+[But] even though you can stop for a while, you cannot stop always, so you start to move to the right, to the left again.
 That is the dualistic world.

-Finally, you don't know *what* to do; and in your life you are really disappointed.
+Finally, you don't know *what* to do; and you are really disappointed [in your life].
 That is what is called *dullness*.
 Dullness is sort of completely sinking into the bottom of the ocean.
-Or on the other hand, there is *distraction*.
-Dogen Zenji says distraction is that your mind is scattering in all directions.
+Or on the other hand, [Dogen Zenji says,] there is *distraction*.
+Distraction is that your mind is scattering in all directions.
 Even though you sit down here, your mind is going to Japan, to India, to Europe, and [all over].
 That is distraction.

 So finally, you don't know what to do.
-Whatever kind of [delusion](glossary#delusion), either dullness or distraction, both distract your activities, [...] your life.
+Whatever kind of [delusion](glossary#delusion), [either] dullness or distraction, both distract your activities, [...] your life.
 Settling yourself in the self is very difficult.

 So finally, we have to practice regulating the mind.
-That regulating of the mind is the practice of *egolessness*.
+That regulation of the mind is the practice of *egolessness*.

 But how can you practice egolessness?
 Dogen Zen Master says, “If you really simply forget your body and mind, you should throw away yourself into the house of Buddha.”
-That means, you should throw yourself away to something.
+That means, you should throw yourself away to... something.
 That *to something* is to your object.
-But this object is not merely an object, this [object] is the house of the Buddha.
+But this object is not merely an object, this is the house of the Buddha.

 So first of all, if you want to deal with this book [for example], you have to throw away yourself into this book.
 But this object is not the book; this book is Buddha.
 So to throw away yourself into this book means to throw away yourself into the house of Buddha.
 That means deal with the book as well as dealing with your life.
 So you can deal with this book with *compassion*.
 It's really compassion.
 At that time, the book really teaches you something.